srijanss/article-preview-component/README.md

 ### Continued development

-I will focus more on CSS transition and aniimation properties to make the animations more shuttle and professional looking.
+I will focus more on CSS transition and animation properties to make the animations more subtle and professional.

 ## Author